Scheduler (18 min)

 08 Availability

-Under Availability, you will find two sections, the first one is Working Hours and the second is Holidays and Absences.
+Under Availability, you will find two sections: Working Hours, Holidays, and Absences.

-Working Hours:- User Profile - This allows you to schedule events only if the user is available.
+Working Hours:- User Profile allows you to schedule events only if the user is available.

-- Regular - This allows you to schedule events between 9-5 from Monday - Friday.
+- Regular - This allows you to schedule events between 9 and 5 from Monday to Friday.

-- Custom - Choosing this option allows you to configure a Salesforce source that contains specific dates and times.
+- Custom - This option allows you to configure a Salesforce source containing specific dates and times.

 Holidays and Absences: